ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ## [Write (0x03)](#write-0x03)

 ### Description
-  - Instruction to write a value on the [Control Table]
+  - Instruction to write a value to the [Control Table]

-  - Method of expressing negative number data : This is different for each product, so please refer to the e-manual of the corresponding product
+  **WARNING**: The method of expressing negative numbers data fields may differ for each product.
+Please refer to the eManual page for your specific product for more information.
+  {: .notice--warning}

 ### Packet Parameters